 Flying With Symbolic Meaning of Seagulls

 The symbolic meaning of seagulls is a lot more deep and involved than you might think.
-They are experts at recycling, and help keep our planet clean.
+They are experts at recycling and help keep our planet clean.
 They are messengers of changing times and tides.
 Seagulls are symbols of communication and community.
-Read more about symbolic meaning of seagulls here.
+Read more about the symbolic meaning of seagulls here.

 More often than not, inspiration for symbolic topics on this website comes from readers like you.
 This post on symbolic meaning of seagulls was prompted from a question I got.
 Olivia sent me the following message:

 “Seagulls have been everywhere for me.
 I don’t live near the beach, and I’ve never really noticed this many seagulls where I am before.
 This made me wonder if the seagulls are symbolic of something?
 Can you share any information as to what seeing all these seagulls might mean?”